EinsteinToolkit/et2021uiuc/instructions.md

 8:25AM CDT.
 Zoom login information is provided in the information package sent to each registered participant.

+## YouTube Stream
+A life stream is provided via [YouTube](https://go.illinois.edu/et2021uiuc).
+Please note that there is about a 30s delay, so please enter all questions to speeakers well in advance of the end of the preseentation.

 ## Tutorial server

 We will be using a server sponsored by the Center from Computational Technology